moon-home/Pic2NewickTree/README.md

 3. softmax and cross-entropy may be helpful to evaluate the prediction confidence
 4. compare the unsupervised clustering results of raw picutures and extracted code or generated pictures may be helpful

-## Approche b: Deep learning model with standard presentations
+## Approche B: Deep learning model with standard presentations
 Deep learning method for this project is mainly based on image caption archetecture which is a hybrid betwee CNN(convolutional neural network) for image feature extraction and a RNN(recurrent neural network) for generating language which is newick code here.

 ### acquire data